MoniPar/quiz/README.md

 * The Logo

 The Logo is displayed on the main area of the Home Page as an image.
 It consists of a glitched out letter 'Q', the name 'Quizzified' and the slogan 'Stimulate your mind'.
 These three components are colourful and produce a good contrast against the dark background of the image.
-It is meant to be eye-catching and playful, and gives the quiz a distinguished look.
+It is meant to be eye-catching and playful, and gives the quiz a distinctive look.

 * Text and Username input